jarodpeachey/jelly/src/content/posts/7-signs-its-time-to-redesign-your-website.md

 Be sure to include proper metadata, fast load speeds, and keyword-rich headings.
 Tools like **Google Search Console** and **Ahrefs** can help you track performance and identify ranking barriers.

-You can also explore our post **[How Google Actually Ranks Small Business Websites](https://jellydevelopment.com/blog/how-google-ranks-small-business-websites)** for a breakdown of key SEO factors.

 ## 7. You Struggle to Update or Maintain It

 If making simple updates feels like a chore, it’s time to modernize your site’s backend.
 Older CMS platforms or poorly coded themes can make content management difficult, slowing down your marketing efforts.

 A redesign built on a flexible, user-friendly CMS like **WordPress** or **Shopify** makes it easy to add blog posts, update services, and manage content without technical help.
 This keeps your site fresh, relevant, and SEO-friendly.

-For more tips, **[Neil Patel’s Website Redesign Checklist](https://neilpatel.com/blog/website-redesign-checklist/)** offers a practical framework to follow.

 ## Conclusion